 Picked up and blown by the wind, the snow stabbed at him like tiny knives.

 The storm wasn’t quite as bad as when he was trudging across the open plain, but the wind was no less fierce on the mountain road.
-Even with the recently heated stones in his pockets, the gusting wind relentlessly sapped his body heat.
+Even with the recently heated stones in his pockets, the relentless gusts sapped his body heat.
 The snow still fell, albeit not as heavily as before.
-His feet sank down in the soft accumulating snow.
+His feet sank down in the accumulating drifts.
 Making matters worse, he was navigating a climbing grade.
 Extracting his feet with each step forced his posture into a slouch as the wind beat at his back.

 He was thankful the road wasn’t balanced along the edge of a cliff.

-The mountain road was lined on both sides by beech groves, their branches bare of leaves.
+The mountain road was lined on both sides by beech trees, their branches bare of leaves.
 Because of the snow, he couldn’t tell how affected they were by the disease.

 Resolutely navigating the winding road, he came to a fork in the road.
 A narrower trail climbed higher while the broader path descended.